-Below are details for each setting found in the Configure beSTORM, Configure Advanced Settings, Configure Behavior, and Configure Monitor Settings menus (these settings are also found on page 11 of the beSTORM User Guide):
+Below are details for each setting found in the Configure beSTORM, Configure Advanced Settings, Configure Behavior, and Configure Monitor Settings menus (these settings are also found in the beSTORM User Guide):

 Configure beSTORM